In some cases, immigrants lose due to mistakes made or wrongful conduct taken by their attorneys.

 What Is A Lozada Motion?

 Essentially, a Lozada motion is a three-part test set forth to guide the BIA’s review of ineffective assistance of counsel claims brought by immigrants.
-These motions are normally filed after an adverse decision has been issued against immigrants, who allege their defeat was caused by their legal representative’s actions (or lack of actions).
+These motions are normally filed after an adverse immigration court decision has been issued against immigrants, who allege their defeat was caused by their legal representative’s actions (or lack of actions).

 What Are The Filing Requirements For Lozada Motions At Immigration Court?

 The stated purpose in Matter of Lozada, according to the BIA, is to protect the due process rights of immigrants and the integrity of removal proceedings.

 In order to perfect a claim, an immigrant must file an EOIR motion to reopen and meet the three prongs of the Board’s Lozada test:

 - The allegations must be supported by an affidavit of the aggrieved immigrant setting forth in detail the agreement that was entered into with counsel with respect to the actions to be taken and what representations counsel did or did not make to the respondent;